sovannsok/html/README.md

 	<i>$ git add .</i>

+5. check if there are stagged files by

+	<i>$ git status</i>

 	if there is <b>green file names</b>, it means files are stagged

-5. if there are any stagged files, commit them by typing
+6. if there are any stagged files, commit them by typing

 	<i>$ git commit -m "YOUR NOTE HERE"</i>

-6. if you want to push the commits to your repository, type
+7. if you want to push the commits to your repository, type

 	<i>$ git push</i>